-Please review the Policy Statement for Tutees for further information related to rates, absences, withdrawing from tutoring, and handling changes in your schedule.
+Please review the Policy Statement for Tutees for further information.

 We understand paying for a tutor can be a concern; therefore, our goal is to maintain low tutoring fees.
 There is a one-time $5 administrative fee per semester.
 All group tutoring costs $5 per tutoring session.

 Tutoring fees are charged to your U-Bill once a month for the previous month.
 Tutees may be eligible to receive financial assistance to aid them with tutoring fees.
 A listing of funding resources is available on the tutee request page.
 If your tutoring is paid for by an outside source, you will need approval from the funding agency.
 If your funding source is not approved, you will need to pay by U-Bill or remove your request.